thangckt/github-desktop-plus/README.md

 yarn
 ```

 Then, you can simply build and run the app by pressing `F5`.

+**Tips:**

-Breakpoints should be set in the developer tools that open up, not the VSCode editor.
+- Breakpoints should be set in the developer tools, not the VSCode editor.

+- You don't need to restart the app to apply changes.
+Just reload the window (`Ctrl + Alt + R`).

 ## Why this fork?